 Any virtual surround or fake surround is detrimental as they won’t be able to pinpoint the exact location of the sounds in a 3D spatial environment.

-Do I need a sound card for streaming?
+Do you need a sound card for streaming?

-I most cases I’d say no, a sound card won’t be necessary.
+In most cases, I’d say no. A sound card won’t be necessary.

-If you are streaming audio from Spotify for example, I’d be hard-pressed to find a good reason to spend the money on a sound card for this purpose.
+If you are streaming audio from Spotify, I’d be hard-pressed to find a good reason to spend the money on a sound card for this purpose.

 It is possible that you are going to need a good sound card to connect to the equipment required for music or sound production.

 There are so many audio production devices out there that I’ve never even heard of.
 So it’s best to read up and engage with experts that help you decide how to set up your computer to suit your needs.